H.R. 4113: Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2025

 2

-Section 4 renames the "special watch list" as the "Tier 2 watch list" and says countries can be listed if victim numbers are very significant or significantly increasing without proportional action, or if they fail to show growing efforts like investigations, prosecutions, convictions, victim aid, and reduced government complicity.
-It also changes the downgrade rule to apply to countries on the Tier 2 watch list for more than 2 years immediately after consecutively meeting the criteria.
+Renames the "special watch list" as the "Tier 2 watch list" across the law.
+Countries can be listed when victim numbers are very significant or rising without proportional action, or when they fail to show growing investigations, prosecutions, convictions, and victim aid.
+A country on the list more than 2 years straight after consecutively meeting the criteria can be downgraded.

 3